 Do you have a catchy title.
 Type it in Amazon and see how many times someone else has used it too.

 Trust me, a book is judged by its cover, so spend some time and $$ to conceive the concept that depicts your storyline.
 There are a lot of graphic designers.
 Fiver.com is also a budget friendly option.
-I like working with seller: Ultrakhan.
-I also use Kimolisa on Fiverr.com for formatting. $20 tops.
+I like working with Kimolisa on Fiverr.com for formatting.
+Very inexpensive.

 If you're creative, here are some places to purchase stock photo (make sure you don't sure "FOR EDITORIAL USES")

-Your book will need an isbn that is like a social security number for the book.
+Your book will need an ISBN to record sales.
+That is like a social security number for the book.
 You can buy a set of 10 from Bowker.
 I think it will close about $300, or $99 for one.

 Upload your eBooks to the following platforms: